Ultimate Dayton Real Estate Investing Guide for 2026

 Buy and Hold

-When a real estate investor acquires real estate and keeps it for more than a year, it is thought to be a Buy and Hold investment.
-Their profitability assessment includes renting that property while they retain it to maximize their returns.
+If an investor buys an asset for the purpose of keeping it for an extended period, that is a Buy and Hold approach.
+Their profitability assessment includes renting that property while they retain it to enhance their income.

 Factors to Consider